 What is IGRT?

 Image-guided radiation therapy uses repeated imaging scans, including CT, MRI and PET scans, during treatment to identify changes in a tumor's size and location.
-This type of radiation therapy allows the patient's position and radiation dosage to be adjusted during treatment, if necessary.
+This type of radiation therapy allows health care teams to adjust the patient's position and radiation dosage during treatment, if necessary.

 IGRT increases accuracy and effectiveness of radiation treatment and may minimize side effects by reducing the amount of healthy tissue exposed to high dosages of radiation.
 Image-guided radiation therapy is an ideal treatment option for tumors in sensitive locations or tumors that are prone to movement.

 What are image-guided radiation therapy side effects?

 Radiation therapy can cause side effects during or immediately after treatment, but these typically resolve within a few weeks.
 Common side effects may include:

 - Hair loss, soreness or swelling in the treatment area